 Back to the Future with Christina Lee (Pernod Ricard)

-In a world where change and disruption have become the norm, it is more important than ever for brands to keep the finger on the pulse of their consumers.
+In today’s world, and disruption have become the norm.
+So, it is more important than ever for brands to keep the finger on the pulse of their consumers.
 This pandemic reality challenged research and insights professionals to take a step back and rethink their long-standing practices and approaches.
-To understand the impact of the pandemic on the future of market research, we connected with CMI professionals from around the world in a series of ‘Back to the Future’ interviews.
+We connected with CMI professionals worldwide, to understand the pandemic’s impact on the future of market research.
+Which resulted in this series of ‘Back to the Future’ interviews.

 In this interview, Erica van Lieven, Managing Partner at InSites Consulting Australia, connects with Christina Lee, Head of Digital & Consumer Planning at Pernod Ricard, to talk about the importance of research agility, strong consumer insights, and branding to surf on the pandemic wave.